labinotveseli/ronwell-task/README.md

 ## Code Quality Tools

-### For maintaining code quality, we utilize the following tools:
+### For maintaining code quality, the following tools were utilized:

 - **Prettier:** Ensures consistent code formatting.
 - **ESLint:** Lints JavaScript and TypeScript code to identify and fix potential